 While these infrastructure investments are not expected to involve any significant land acquisition and displacement, they may require access to limited areas of land either temporarily during construction or permanently for specific community projects.
-For community projects supported under ICDP such land may either be furnished through voluntary private land donations, transactions between willing-seller-willing-buyer, donations of vacant government land, or involuntary land acquisition based on eminent domain.
+Such land may either be furnished through voluntary private land donations, transactions between willing-seller-willing-buyer, donations of vacant government land, or involuntary land acquisition based on eminent domain.
 Community projects that would involve resettlement of more than 10 families are not eligible for JSIF funding.
-For Disaster Vulnerability Reduction Projects, it will not be possible to acquire land through voluntary private land donations, although rental arrangements will be possible so long as it is verified that market value is paid.

 JSIF financed community projects are usually demand driven, and the need for access to land together with the means to obtain such access including land acquisition based on eminent domain can only be identified during the development of specific community project proposals.
 The development of a project proposal takes place through a community based participatory planning process.
 This process involves consideration of alternatives to avoid or minimize land acquisition and displacement.
 Given that the persons potentially affected by land acquisition and displacement are in most cases also project beneficiaries with a voice in decision making on both the type of investments and technical alternatives, there is a strong incentive to seek solutions that avoid or reduce adverse impacts from land acquisition.
-There is also an incentive to reduce resettlement impacts through seeking technical alternatives for the disaster risk reduction projects.
-None of the sub-projects identified in this category result in permanent resettlement impacts, but may result in temporary land acquisition during implementation.

-Since the land acquisition impacts deriving from community and disaster risk reduction projects will be minor, the appropriate instrument to manage such impacts shall be an Abbreviated Resettlement Plan attached as an annex to the project proposal/plan agreed between the community and JISF.
-If the land acquisition under a community or disaster reduction project causes displacement, the Abbreviated Resettlement Plan shall include economic rehabilitation measures.
+Since the land acquisition impacts deriving from these community projects will be minor, the appropriate instrument to manage such impacts shall be an Abbreviated Resettlement Plan attached as an annex to the project proposal/plan agreed between the community and JISF.
+If the land acquisition under a community project causes displacement, the Abbreviated Resettlement Plan shall include economic rehabilitation measures.

 If any land required by a community project is obtained through land donations, purchase of land from a willing seller, or access to vacant government land, documentation shall be attached to the agreed community project proposal.
-The same is true for disaster risk reduction projects (although land donations and willing buyer / seller will not be possible)

-For World Bank assisted projects, the first five communities and the first five disaster risk reduction projects with an Abbreviated Resettlement Plan and/or documentation for land obtained through donations or purchase shall be submitted to the Bank for review and approval.
-Based on the findings of these reviews, the Bank may agree that subsequent community and disaster risk reduction project proposals with arrangements for obtaining land may be approved by JSIF without prior Bank review.
+For World Bank assisted projects, the first five community projects with an Abbreviated Resettlement Plan and/or documentation for land obtained through donations or purchase shall be submitted to the Bank for review and approval.
+Based on the findings of these reviews, the Bank may agree that subsequent community project proposals with arrangements for obtaining land may be approved by JSIF without prior Bank review.
 All such plans approved by JSIF would still be subject to ex-post review by the Bank.